 The process can take some time, but once on the road, you will have much more time to reach your destination on time, and you don’t need to travel at night, which is not recommended.

 Suppose you are traveling with a border zone, usually a 20km strip of the US-Mexico border or the free trade zone, there are no special procedures to comply with.
 However, if you want to go beyond these zones, there are procedures you need to follow.

 Paperwork and permits

 There are strict regulations on car imports to Mexico, and bringing RVs can be challenging.
 Ensure that you have the vehicle’s original registration and permits for vehicles you are traveling with.
 If you are not the vehicles’ owner, you will require notarized permissions from the leaser.

 Permits to Mexico are issued at the border.
 Unless you are there in person, these documents are extremely hard to cancel.
 It is recommended to avoid getting them online unless you are 100% certain you will go for the trip.
-The permit will consist of a hologram you apply to the windshield.
+The permit will consist of a hologram you apply to the windshield (2021 update: We were told holograms are no longer in use, they just issue a letter to carry).
 Don’t throw the documents that come with it since you will require them when you move out of Mexico.